lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If some well-known values are used,  the TV can contain the list of these values, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-Otherwise the port numbers are sent on the LPWAN.
+Otherwise the port numbers are sent over the LPWAN.
 The TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## UDP length field